Rypex0/Human/README.md

 ## Support

-For any questions, issues, or feature requests, please join the [Discord Server](https://dsc.gg/hum1n).
+For any questions, issues, or feature requests, please join the [discord server](https://dsc.gg/hum1n).